 Backfilling is divided into two areas

-- Primary backfilling, which extends vertically from the culvert of the pipe up to 70% of the diameter; it should preferably be composed by the same materials used for the bedding (maximum fines content 12% and maximum grain diameter 20mm), symmetrically laid by alternating layers of 20-25cm, compacted one by one, until reaching 70% of the maximum density for the specific material (90% Proctor Standard).
-Be sure that the areas under the pipe are filled up and compacted with accuracy, in order to grant valid support over an arc of at least 60% .
+- Primary backfilling, which extends vertically from the culvert of the pipe up to 70% of the diameter; should preferably be composed of the same materials used for the bedding (maximum fines content 12% and maximum grain diameter 20mm), symmetrically laid by alternating layers of 20-25cm, compacted one by one, until reaching 70% of the maximum density for the specific material (90% Proctor Standard).
+Be sure that the areas under the pipe are filled up and compacted with accuracy, in order to grant valid support over an arc of at least 60%.